REAPERali00/Projects/README.md

 ### Tic Tac Toe
 - **Languages:** Java, Swing
-- **Description:** A beginner-friendly game implemented in command line with an array-based board, and a GUI interface developed using Swing.
+- **Description:** A beginner-friendly game implemented in the command line with an array-based board, and a GUI interface developed using Swing.

 ### Tax Grocery Calculator
 - **Languages:** Java, Android Studio
 - **Description:** Collaborative project for calculating grocery totals with dynamic tax options and item management.
 Developed with Android Studio, showcasing mobile app development skills.

+### Calculator
+- **Languages:** Java, Swing
+- **Description:** A GUI calculator made in Eclipse using Java and Swing, employing recursion and regular expressions for calculations.

 ## C/C++ Projects

 ### Student Data